smileostrich/bsky-bridge/README.md

 # bluesky-api-client
-This is Rest API client for BlueSky API.
+This is implement of ATProtocol for BlueSky.
 Providing helper methods for authentication, fetching timelines, and managing content.

 ## Requirements